 • Syrup – 3 years;

-• Chewable tablets and injection solution - 5 years.
+• Chewable tablets and solution for injections – 5 years.

 Thank you

-Ferrum Lek represents iron preparation, which normalizes the level of hemoglobin in the blood, and also prevents and eliminates an iron deficiency state of any genesis.
-The drug is intended for the normalization and maintenance of hemoglobin levels in children and adults of any sex.
+Ferrum Lek represents iron supplement, which normalizes the level of hemoglobin in the blood, and also prevents and eliminates iron deficiency of any origin.
+The drug is intended to normalize and maintain hemoglobin levels in children and adults of any gender.

 Release forms, names and composition

-• Solution for intravenous administration (ampoules of 5 ml).
+• Solution for intramuscular administration (ampoules of 2 ml);

-Solutions for intramuscular and intravenous administration are often referred to simply as ampoules, and syrup as drops.
+Solutions for intramuscular and intravenous administration are often called simply ampoules, and syrup - drops.

-Oral forms (syrup and tablets) contain as active ingredient iron hydroxide polymaltose , and solutions for injection - iron hydroxide polyisomaltose (ferrisacarate) ...
-These active substances are a modification of the same chemical compound- iron sucrose.
-It's just that for oral forms, the compound was left in its native form, and for injection, dextran (a high molecular weight polymer) was added to it, optimizing its properties specifically for entering the bloodstream, bypassing the intestines.
+Forms for oral administration (syrup and tablets) contain as an active substance iron hydroxide polymaltosate , and solutions for injection – iron hydroxide polyisomaltose (ferrisaccharate) .
+These active substances are modifications of the same chemical compound– iron saccharate.
+Simply, for oral forms, the compound was left in its native form, and for injection, dextran (a high molecular weight polymer) was added to it, optimizing its properties specifically for entering the bloodstream, bypassing the intestines.

-In terms of iron various forms Ferrum Lek contain the following amount of active substance:
+In terms of iron various shapes Ferrum Lek contains the following amount of active substance:

 • Tablets – 100 mg;

-• Syrup - 10 mg in 1 ml, that is, 50 mg of iron in one 5 ml measuring spoon;
+• Syrup – 10 mg per 1 ml, that is, 50 mg of iron in one 5 ml measuring spoon;

-• Solution for intramuscular injection - 50 mg in 1 ml, that is, 100 mg in one whole ampoule with a volume of 2 ml;
+• Solution for intramuscular administration – 50 mg in 1 ml, that is, 100 mg in one whole ampoule of 2 ml;

-• Solution for intravenous administration - 20 mg in 1 ml, that is, 100 mg in one whole ampoule with a volume of 5 ml.
+• Solution for intravenous administration – 20 mg in 1 ml, that is, 100 mg in one whole ampoule of 5 ml.

 Ferrum Lek – INN, photo and recipe

-INN is an abbreviation for International non-proprietary name which is the common name chemical, which is an active, active ingredient.
+INN is an acronym meaning international generic name, which is the common name chemical substance, which is the active, active component.
 In other words, the name of the active substance of any medicine, including Ferrum Leka, is its INN.
-INN Ferrum Leka is iron (III) hydroxide polymaltose.
+INN Ferrum Leka is iron (III) hydroxide polymaltosate.

 The photographs below show the packaging of various dosage forms of Ferrum Lek.